-PROJECT CONDITIONS OF APPROV CATALINA RESIDENTIAL DEVELOPMENT Conditions of Approval Timeframe for Implementation Responsibility for Implementation Oversight of Implementation noise barriers, such as enclosures or parapet walls to block the line-of-sight between the noise source and the nearest receptors.
-PUBLIC SERVICES & RECREATIO N N Pay the City's fee in-lieu of parkland dedication Prior to issuance Project applicant Community of demolition or Development grading permits Director Transportation/Traffic Develop and implement a Vehicle Miles Traveled (VMT) Reduction Plan.
+PROJECT CONDITIONS OF APPROVAL CATALINA RESIDENTIAL DEVELOPMENT PROJECT Conditions of Approval Timeframe for Implementation Responsibility for Implementation Oversight of Implementation PUBLIC SERVICES & RECREATIO N Pay the City's fee in-lieu of parkland dedication Prior to issuance of demolition or grading permits Project applicant Community Development Director Transportation/Traffic Develop and implement a Vehicle Miles Traveled (VMT) Reduction Plan.
 The VMT Reduction Plan shall achieve a 20 percent reduction in project VMT, half of which (a 10 percent reduction) shall be achieved with Transportation Demand Management (TDM) measures.
 TDM best practices could include unbundled parking, on-site bicycle parking, parking for car-sharing vehicles, and Eco Passes for residents.
 Prior to issuance of demolition or grading permits for developing the Plan, and annual reporting for implementation of the Plan.
 Project applicant Community Development Director, and Public Works Principal Transportation Planner Coordinate with the City and VTA regarding potential improvements (e.g., bus shelter, bus pavement pad, passenger lighting, and real-time transit information) to the nearby bus stop and proposed landscaping and amount of red curb space adjacent to the bus stop.
 Prior to issuance of demolition or grading permits Project applicant Community Development Director